 - Half took no further action - meaning that they didn't refer their complaint to us or to any other organisation, like the regulator or the courts. - A third referred their complaint to us.

-Consumers aged over 65 were most likely to pursue further action of some kind, including referring consumers over 65 were most likely to pursue their complaint
+Consumers aged over 65 were most likely to pursue their complaint - with 71% of people in this age group saying they would take further action of some kind, including referring the matter to us.